 - Right-click the geographic map and select Geographic Map Wizard from the shortcut menu.
 Designer displays the Geographic Map Wizard dialog box.

 - In the Data screen, you can specify a new data source for the geographic map.

 - For a geographic map in a web report or library component, edit the data displayed on the map in the Display screen.

 For a geographic map in a page report, edit the group settings, layout mode and marker properties in the Group, Layout, and Marker screens respectively.

 For more information about defining a geographic map, refer to Inserting Geographic Maps in a Report.

 Each value in a group of a geographic map is bound with a marker.
 You can add conditional formats to the markers, then when a specified condition is fulfilled, Logi Report applies the format bound with the condition to the markers automatically.
-This is very useful to highlight the values that users may need to act on at runtime.
+This is very useful to highlight the values that the report users may need to act on.

 To add conditional formats to the markers in a geographic map: